CONVENIENTLY LOCATED TO SERVE NASHVILLE, BRENTWOOD, AND FRANKLIN

 The most common shape and surface of the breast implant used is a smooth round implant.
 This is the one I prefer and use the most.

-When you come in for your consultation, you will be able to hold and feel the difference between breast implants.
+When you come in for your consultation in Brentwood, you will be able to hold and feel the difference between breast implants.
 I will be able to perform an exam and give you my opinion about your breast tissue coverage and help you to decide which implant may be best for you.

 Dr. Papillion’s Approach to Breast Augmentation